 Challenging Jim Crow

-In late 1959, after Judge J. Skelly Wright ordered the integration of the Orleans Parish public school system, a group of elite white women, affiliated with the Urban League of Greater New Orleans, the LWV, the YWCA, and the National Council of Jewish Women, came together to challenge the city’s white segregationist power structure.
+In late 1959, after Judge J. Skelly Wright ordered the integration of the Orleans Parish public school system, a group of elite white women, affiliated with the Urban League of Greater New Orleans, the League of Women Voters, the Young Women’s Christian Association, and the National Council of Jewish Women, came together to challenge the city’s white segregationist power structure.
 Together they formed Save Our Schools (SOS), arguably the most important and influential civil rights organization in New Orleans.
-Black and white mothers bravely subjected their children and themselves to staunch segregationists, often encountering violent mobs that gathered daily outside the integrated schools.
+Black and white mothers bravely subjected their children and themselves to reactions from staunch segregationists, often encountering violent mobs that gathered daily outside the integrated schools.
 These women also distributed information, lobbied before the state legislature, raised funds, and garnered media attention in an attempt to sway public opinion in favor of integration.

 When the New Orleans schools finally integrated in November 1960, SOS members Betty Wisdom, Peggy Murison, Kit Senter, Mary Sand, and Anne Dlugos organized car pools to escort mothers and children to and from the schools.
 The women also testified before the state legislature about the importance of school integration, raised money on behalf of the parents who lost their jobs because of the controversy, held public meetings, and lobbied local businesses for support.
 Through it all, they were harassed, spat upon, and attacked; though they received death threats and had crosses burned on their lawns, they persevered.